top of page

 Q: If the proposed Charter is approved by voters, how are current City Council members impacted?

-A: The City Council members who are in office on November 5, 2024, will continue holding their office until the expiration of his or her term.
+A: The City Council members who are in office will continue holding their office until the expiration of his or her term.

 Q: If the proposed Charter is approved by voters, how is the current Mayor impacted?

-A: The Mayor who is in office on November 5, 2024 will continue holding the office of Mayor until the end of his term.
+A: The Mayor who is in office will continue holding the office of Mayor until the end of his term.

 Q: Is a Charter City more expensive than a Statutory City?